delfick/photons-core/docs/start/configuration/index.rst

     term_colors: light

-.. note:: log theme is set when the configuration is loaded when Photons starts.
+.. note:: log theme is set when the configuration is loaded after Photons starts.

 .. _configuration_targets: